Eugeou/feature-rich-web-app/README.md

 - Airdrop banner with promotional content
 - Content tabs (Explore, Following, Saved)
 - Post feed with pagination
+- Responsive grid layouts for all screen sizes

 ### 2. Post Management

 - View all posts with pagination
 - Search posts by title or content
-- Sort posts by ID or title
+- Sort posts by ID or title (ascending/descending)
 - Click "Read More" to view full post
+- Responsive post cards for mobile and desktop

 ### 3. Post Details

 - Full post content display
 - Comment section for authenticated users
-- Add new comments
+- Add new comments with user authentication
 - View all comments for the post
+- Responsive layout for all devices

 ### 4. Search Functionality